 In the first blog post in this series, I described the 5 general skills that an architect should have (Business Process, Software Design, Software Development, Infrastructure and Communication).
 I was focused on general skills required, but not on the various specializations that an architect can play.
 You are probably familiar with some of these specializations and might even be able to find some of these on business cards running around your organization:

-- <Insert Technology Name Here> Architect – there is a whole litany of architects who align themselves to a particular technology.
-If you don’t believe me, go do a search job descriptions for .NET Architect, SAP Architect or Java Architect and see the results that you will get.
+Insert Technology Name Here Architect - there is a whole litany of architects who align themselves to a particular technology.
+If you don’t believe me, go do a search job descriptions for these and see how many results you get:

 A utility architect is someone who can play more than one of these specializations reasonably well.
 For instance they may be really good at software architecture, but they can also design databases or design the infrastructure for the solution.
 Or more likely, they are going to be a true software architect and be able to design a system in Java or Ruby on Rails as well as they would on .NET.
 Being competent in more than one specialization increases your flexibility to the organization, because you can be used in more than one capacity.
 This is good in a large organization, but invaluable in a smaller organization.